 To enter the Ph.D. program a student should hold at least a Bachelor's degree in mathematics.
 The academic record of a student applying to the Ph.D. program should contain substantial evidence that the student will succeed in the doctoral program.
-In reviewing an applicant's folder, the Graduate Committee gives substantial weight to the applicant's transcripts, letters of recommendation, and GRE scores.
+In reviewing an applicant's folder, the Graduate Committee gives substantial weight to the applicant's transcripts and letters of recommendation.

 The Ph.D. degree has no rigid course requirement beyond the residency requirement (however, breadth and depth of knowledge are strongly encouraged).